GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/content-search-and-replace/en.md

-# Search and replace content
+# Content search and replace

 Talk about $1 in docs: